meteor/galaxy-docs/source/push-to-deploy.md

 On the **Deploy Options** section, you can choose which branch you'll use as your deploy branch.
 Every commit done on this branch will trigger a deploy.
 On this section you also can opt to user or not our shared [MongoDB Cluster](https://docs.meteor.com/commandline.html#meteordeploy).

-You also have advanced options.
+You also have *Advanced Options*.
 Here is a description of each one:

 - **Meteor Settings**: You initial [app settings](https://cloud-guide.meteor.com/deploy-guide.html#settings-create) when deploying an app in a JSON format.
 - **Root Directory**: Directory on your repository where the root of your Meteor app is.